 Instructor Expectations: While much of the syllabus details what I expect of you as a student this section deals with what you can expect of me.
 If you send me an email on M, T, W, R, or F (by noon) you can expect a response within 24 hours.
 This does not mean that I will know the answer to your question, but if I don't then I will at least respond and let you know I got your email and am working on it.
 If you email on Friday afternoon, Sat or Sun then I may get back to you that day, but you can expect to hear from me by Monday afternoon.
-When grading assignments I will have everything graded within a week of when it was originally due.
-This includes discussions and exams.
-The only exception to this one week rule are your papers.
-I will try and have those graded within a week but sometimes may fall behind.
-I will however have them graded and returned to you with feedback at least two weeks before the next paper is due.
-Feedback is very important and I will use it on the discussions as well as the papers.
+When grading assignments, I will typically have everything graded within a week of when it was originally due.
+This includes discussions.
+Feedback is very important and I will use it on the discussions.
 It is important that you read the feedback so that you do not repeat the same mistakes and lose points again for something that can be avoided.
 If you feel that I am not keeping up my end of the bargain as an instructor I certainly want you to feel free to speak with me about it.
 You can do this through email or a phone call.
 If for some reason you feel that you cannot talk to me about it then I would welcome you to speak with my Department Chair Dr. Peggy Skinner.